Field Guide to the R Mixed Model Wilderness

 Recall: groups that do not differ significantly from each other share the same letter.

-we can also use emmip() built in emmeans package to look at the trend in interaction of variety and nitrogen factors.
+We can also use the emmip() function from the emmeans package to examine the trend in the interaction between variety and nitrogen factors.

 emmip(model1, N ~ V)